Advancing Academics at WCA

 This is a different and better pathway than offered at public schools and most private schools.
 In order to accomplish this goal, we will be making some adaptations in middle school, but we will be shifting a few things around at the lower grade levels to allow students to have a smooth pathway to Algebra I in eighth grade.

-Starting in grade three, students will use Bob Jones math books.
+Students use Bob Jones math books through 7th-grade level math.
 In recent years we have examined a variety of options for transitioning students from basic math to more complicated Algebra and critical thinking skills.
-With the distinct goal of preparing students for Algebra 1 in eighth grade and refining how we will use A Beka resources, Bob Jones became the clear choice of teachers and principals.
+With the distinct goal of preparing students for Algebra 1 in eighth grade, Bob Jones is the clear choice of teachers and principals.

 We recognize not every single student will be ready for Algebra I in eighth grade, although we will certainly try to make it happen.
 In such cases, we will have a different option that will still put a student on the traditional pathway to take four high school credits of math.
 In such cases, a student may not be ahead of the curve, but they will not be behind it.
 We desire to challenge every student toward excellence in mathematics and will expect the best of what they can accomplish.

+Our Bible offerings in grades 1-12 utilize Summit Ministries materials.
 Summit Ministries has been around for a few decades now.
 They are a highly respected and trusted source of worldview training for young people and adults.
-Our own Mrs. Brooks has been on the governing Board for Summit Ministries and many of our staff have attended conferences.
+Our own Mrs. Brooks (former Superintendent) has been on the governing Board for Summit Ministries and many of our staff have attended conferences.
 Some of our students have also benefited from Summit summer programming.

 The high school materials are ready now and will be a wonderful resource for us in addition to our history of religion class (or world religions).
 Our upper school Bible teachers are also excited from this transition as we know Summit materials will give our students the best exposure to Christian ideas, including modern topics, that tend to challenge students as they go to college.